Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Results

-We present the reliability diagrams and prediction interval width of forecasts when $k=1$ in Figure~\ref{fig_score_1}.
-As shown, the reliability diagrams of ``impute, then predict'' strategy-based models deviate from the ideal case in relatively further distances.
-The prediction interval widths of the proposed and benchmark models are comparable, all of which are smaller than that of the reference model.
-The reliability of DeepAR is the worst among all models, whereas its prediction interval widths are also the smallest.
-The reliability diagrams of UI and the proposed model are close to the ideal case, which reveals that they lead to little biases in the forecasts.
-Surprisingly, the reliability of the reference model is worse than the proposed and UI model, while the reference model yields larger prediction interval widths.
-It may be caused by the overfitting of the reference model.
+We present the reliability diagrams and prediction interval widths for 1-step ahead forecasts in Figure~\ref{fig_score_1}.
+As shown, the reliability diagrams of models employing the``impute, then predict" strategy deviate noticeably from the ideal case.
+The prediction interval widths of the proposed and benchmark models are comparable and consistently smaller than that of the reference model.
+DeepAR exhibits the poorest reliability among all models, although its prediction interval widths are the smallest.
+The reliability diagrams of UI and the proposed model closely align with the ideal case, indicating small biases in their forecasts.
+Surprisingly, the reliability of the reference model is inferior to that of the proposed and UI models, despite the reference model yielding larger prediction interval widths.
+This discrepancy may be attributed to overfitting in the reference model.